NicsProjects/ZephyrProjects/README.md

 The code in these projects is intentionally focused on learning and experimentation rather than being a full production application.
 The files show the use of device tree, GPIO, sensor drivers, threads, and simple input/output control on an embedded board.

-All five projects in this README are intended as learning exercises for Zephyr RTOS.
+All six projects in this README are intended as learning exercises for Zephyr RTOS.

 ## Project summary